GAR - UI & Workflow Basics

 The left side of the screen displays meta-data about the garnishment order, including information such as the levy amount, case number, debtor information, and creditor and payor information.
 Financial account details and events such as releases or payments are not shown here — those appear on the right side.

-UI Tip #2: Right side - Financial Information Summary
+#2: Header: Financial Information Summary

 For every garnishment matter, the following financial totals are displayed above the Events Summary: